Bobby Witt Jr. Player Props: Royals vs. Yankees

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City in slugging percentage (.441) and total hits (97) this season.
+- Witt Jr. leads Kansas City with 99 hits and a team-best slugging percentage of .442.

-- Witt Jr. has reached base via a hit in 61 games this year (of 97 played), and had multiple hits in 27 of those games.
+- In 63.3% of his 98 games this season, Witt Jr. has picked up at least one hit.
+He's also had 28 multi-hit games.

-- In 34.0% of his games this year, Witt Jr. has had at least one RBI.
-He's picked up more than one in 11.3% and driven in three or more of his team's runs in four contests.
+- Witt Jr. has driven in a run in 33 games this year (33.7%), including 11 games with more than one RBI (11.2%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 44 games this season, with multiple runs five times.
+- He has scored in 44 games this year (44.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.